Tap the text to show or hide reading controls.

 The only choice is for me — his sole patron — to build that karma and lore in his stead.As I reclaim the heights I held before the regression, the karma tied to the concept will fill up soon enough.

-The stronger Kronos grew as a Constellation, the stronger the blessing conferred upon Yujin would become.
+The stronger Kronos grew as a Constellation, the stronger the blessing conferred upon Yujin would grow.

 “What’s with ‘contractor’?”